-Students in higher education self-disclose their disabilities to formally request services, and must submit appropriate diagnostic documentation of these disabilities.
-A student’s official diagnostic documentation of a disability must be from a licensed practitioner eligible to diagnose and treat your disability.
-It should include diagnosis, prognosis, and impact on academic performance.
+Students in higher education self-disclose their disabilities to formally request services.
+This includes submitting appropriate diagnostic documentation of these disabilities.
+Diagnostic documentation must come from a licensed practitioner eligible to diagnose and treat this condition.

-Diagnostic documentation of a disability must include, on letterhead:
+Diagnostic documentation of a disability should include, on letterhead:

 - Name and qualifications of the treating professional

-- Names of any tests or diagnostic tools used
+- Names of any diagnostic tests or tools administered

 - Test results and summary report, diagnosis, and prognosis